 Durham Doctoral Studentships

-The Faculty of Arts and Humanities intends to award a limited number of Durham Doctoral Studentships (DDS) to INTERNATIONAL postgraduate researchers of exceptional ability and promise for commencement in October 2017.
-Please return to this page when more details are available in October 2016.
+The Faculty of Arts & Humanities intends to award a limited number of Durham Doctoral Studentships (DDS) to international and home/EU postgraduate researchers of exceptional ability for entry in October 2017.

 and offer the following financial support package: